kovitikus/hecate-mud/docs/general/mud_online_hosting.md

 ![Github Project URL](https://i.imgur.com/XkioHCm.png)

-Once your project is cloned into the `/muddev` directory, you can execute the `ls` command to verify that the 3 subdirectories exist.
+Once your project is cloned into the `/muddev` directory, you can execute the `ls` command to verify that the 3 sub-directories exist.
 Evennia, the virtual environment, and your project folder.

 ![Cloned Project Directory](https://i.imgur.com/A7qiTpi.png)

 Be aware, this project will come without a database.
-If you need to preserve an old database and add it to this new server, you must transfer the `evennia.db3` database file manually.
+If you need to preserve an old database and add it to this new server, you must [transfer the `evennia.db3` database file manually](https://github.com/kovitikus/hecate/blob/master/docs/general/mud_online_hosting.md#transferring-an-existing-database).
 It is located in `project-directory/server`.

 You must also use the same `secret_settings.py` file located in `project-directory/server/conf`.
 The secret settings file contains a secret key that validates already registered users' existing sessions.

 > **TIP:** Neither of these files should -ever- be uploaded to Github, for security reasons.
 Files ignored by git are specified within the project directory inside `.gitignore`.

 If you are OK with starting with a fresh database, navigate to your project's directory and use the command `evennia migrate`

+> **WARNING!**
+> Some users have reported that the migration step fails.
+If this happens, please follow these steps.
+If your issues persist, please ask for help in the [Evennia Discord](https://discord.gg/AJJpcRUhtF) or on [Evennia's Discussions](https://github.com/evennia/evennia/discussions)
+>
+> * Run the evennia init script to create a folder with the configuration files
+> * Run "git init" to create a local git
+> * Connect remote to local
+> * Push to remote.

 After some output, your new database file will be generated.
 But your secret_settings.py file will still be missing.
 To fix that, run `evennia -initmissing`